tricks7/basic-website/drills/version-2/README.md

 # Simple Site 2

 For this drill, you will create a landing page for a blog.
-Create your `index.html` and `styles.css` files in this, the version-2 directory.
+Write your code in the  `index.html` and `main.css` files in this directory.

 Create the blog's landing page from the screenshot below, given the following
 constraints: